-After years of constant worry about this development and its impact on the environment and on peace of mind, finally the government’s planning inspector has instructed Eastleigh Borough Council to remove options B and C (the building of 5,200 houses and a major road in fields adjacent to ancient woodland) from the Local Plan.
+After years of constant worry about this development and its impact on the environment and on the lives of local people, we are thrilled to announce that, finally, the government’s planning inspector has instructed Eastleigh Borough Council to remove options B and C (the building of 5,200 houses and a major road in fields adjacent to ancient woodland) from the Local Plan.

-As of 1st July 2020, Eastleigh Borough Council have voted to accept the inspector’s recommendations and remove Options B and C from the plan.
+As of 1st July 2020, Eastleigh Borough Council has voted to accept the inspector’s recommendations and remove Options B and C from the plan.

 This is an amazing result and wholly due to the extraordinary commitment of members of the ADD campaign.
 Massive thanks to them and congratulations on achieving this extraordinary feat against all the odds.